AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops_alternate.md

 The no of lines should be roughly equal to the (X-Y)

-Where, in this example,  X is the no of lines in list_july3.csv and Y is the no of files in the most recent folder.
+Where, in this example,  X is the no of lines in list_july3.csv and Y is the no of files in the most recent downloads folder.

 X:
 ```